IHF-Harmony: Multi-Modality Magnetic Resonance Images Harmonization using Invertible Hierarchy Flow Model: Abstract

 \section{Abstract}

 Retrospective MRI harmonization is limited by poor scalability across modalities and reliance on traveling subject datasets.
 To address these challenges, we introduce \textbf{IHF-Harmony}, a unified invertible hierarchy flow framework for \textit{multi-modality} harmonization \textit{using unpaired data}.
 By decomposing the translation process into reversible feature transformations, IHF-Harmony guarantees bijective mapping and lossless reconstruction to \textit{prevent anatomical distortion}.
 Specifically, an invertible hierarchy flow (IHF) performs hierarchical subtractive coupling to progressively remove artefact-related features, while an artefact-aware normalization (AAN) employs anatomy-fixed feature modulation to accurately transfer target characteristics.
-Combined with anatomy and artefact consistency loss objectives, IHF-Harmony achieves high-fidelity harmonization that retains source anatomy.
+Combined with anatomy and artefact consistency losses, IHF-Harmony achieves high-fidelity harmonization that retains source anatomy.
 Experiments across multiple MRI modalities demonstrate that IHF-Harmony outperforms existing methods in both anatomical fidelity and downstream task performance, facilitating robust harmonization for large-scale multi-site imaging studies.
-Code will be released upon acceptance.
+Code is available at \url{https://github.com/Idea89560041/IHF-Harmony}.

 \keywords{Brain MRI \and Harmonization \and Hierarchy Flow Model.}